torrwill/Take10/readme.md

 *Take10 is a mobile app dedicated to helping people with anxiety.
 It includes deep breathing and grounding exercises as well as a list of resources for receiving counseling and gaining coping skills.*

+# Installation and Usage
+Clone git repo and run the application on your device or a mobile application emulator.

 ### Inspiration
 Each individual member of this group has experience dealing with anxiety in their personal lives or with those around them.
 Knowing how this experience can affect a person, the objective of this project was to create a safe space where its users could momentarily escape the world around them and ground themselves in the here and now.